tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 > The keyword `is` is used to check the class type.

 #### Turn off the Player
 Now the next step is to **turn off** the 3D player.
-We will do this the same way as we did the for the 2D player.
+We will do this the same way as we did for the 2D player.

 Add this line to the `_enter2D()` function:
 ```GDScript
 _player_3d.process_mode = Node.PROCESS_MODE_DISABLED
 ```

-It would also be nice if the player 2D was not **visible** until we enter the 2D world and if the player 3D was invisible until we exit the 2D world.
-There are several ways to do it and each has a pro and con, we will stick with the simplest and just set the **scale** of the player to `0`.
+It would also be nice if the player 2D was not **visible** until we enter the 2D world, and if the player 3D was invisible until we exit the 2D world.
+There are several ways to do it, and each has its pros and cons.
+We will stick with the simplest and just set the **scale** of the player to `0`.

 For the 3D player, add this line to the `_enter2D()` function:
 ```GDScript
 _player_3d.scale = Vector3.ZERO
 ```

-For the 2D player in the script `platforming_manager_2d.gd` we need to add the reference to the player with `export` and add the correct lines to the `turn_on()` and `turn_off()` functions.
+For the 2D player in the script `platforming_manager_2d.gd`, we need to add the reference to the player with `export` and add the correct lines to the `turn_on()` and `turn_off()` functions.
 The script should look like this:
 ```GDScript
 class_name PlatformingManager2D
 extends Node